-If so, you might be the type of person who would be successful in a For Sale By Owner situation.
+If so, you might be the type of person who would be successful selling your home without a Realtor.
 Congrats!
 There aren’t many of us.
 Sure there is physical, mental, emotional drain, but there is hope for financial gain through savings.
 Selling your home is, understandably, your largest financial investment, so knowing how to negotiate and separate logic and emotions is essential.

 If saving money is your biggest concern, we’re here to help.
 No one wants to lose equity on their home and give away a portion of their investment.
 Therefore, if you’re serious about learning how to sell your home without a realtor, it’s best to be prepared.

 Today we’ll discuss: what specifically do real estate agents do, and how exactly to act as your own real estate agent to sell your home.